Skip to main content

 Cybersecurity Framework: RS.IM

-TLC Cycle Phase:
+TLC Cycle Phase: New – Initiate

-Task M-5: Security and privacy reporting
+Task M-5 Security and Privacy Reporting

 Report the security and privacy posture of the system to the authorizing official and other organizational officials on an ongoing basis in accordance with the organizational continuous monitoring strategy.
 To ensure that these key figures have ongoing visibility into the system’s security and privacy status, enabling them to make informed decisions about risk management, resource allocation, and strategic planning.